abigailStev/rxte_reduction/README.md

 # rxte_reduction repository

 All of this is designed for RXTE PCA event-mode data.
 Heasoft must be installed and CALDB must be in working order.

-The code in this repository is licensed under the MIT license.
-See LICENSE.md for details.
+This code takes RXTE data, filters it, and makes it into a nice FITS-format event list, to be read by spectral-timing code.

 ## Contents